On the metric dimension of Cartesian powers of a graph: Introduction

-Motivated by the above applications, we establish a lower bound and an upper bound on $m(G, n)$ for every connected graph $G$ in Section~\ref{ub} and Section~\ref{lb} respectively.
+Motivated by the above applications, we establish an upper bound and a lower bound on $m(G, n)$ for every connected graph $G$ in Section~\ref{ub} and Section~\ref{lb} respectively.
 For certain families of graphs, the lower bound and the upper bound are asymptotically equivalent.
 In particular, we show that $m(K_q, n) = (2+o(1))n/\log_q n$ for all $q \ge 2$ in Section~\ref{tight}.
-We emphasize that the situation is totally different when $q$ varies and $n$ is fixed.
-For example, C\'aceres et al.~\cite[Theorem 6.1]{MR2318676} showed that $m(K_q, 2) = \floor{2(2q-1)/3}$.
 We conclude with a generalization to integer matrices and some open problems in Section~\ref{concluding}.